pinterest/gestalt/docs/markdown/ios/listaction.md

 ### Defualt

-The default ListAction items do not include a start item and only display text, but they still allow for end items to be displayed.
+The default ListAction items don't include a start item and only display text, but they still allow for end items to be displayed.
 <br/>
 <ImgContainer src="https://i.pinimg.com/originals/b5/5f/62/b55f62ff3f210c6f490d5377a35998e4.png" alt="An example of the ListAction component"/>

 ### Start items

-ListAction items can display 3 different start items.
+ListAction items can display three different start items.

 1. **Avatar**
   Commonly used to represent users, profiles, comments or messages in a list.
 2. **Icon**
   Using icons can effectively communicate meaning or context, thereby enhancing the visual information conveyed by list items.
 3. **Image**
-  This is usually used when a visual representation is necessary and can also be used to represent a Pin or Board.
+  This is usually used when a visual representation is necessary and can also be used to represent a Pin or board.
 <br/>
 <TwoCol>
   <Group>